 Francisco Martinez is an impact investing and philanthropic strategy specialist with extensive experience helping corporations, foundations, nonprofit organizations, families, and individuals structure their giving and maximize their impact.

-Francisco currently serves as director of Giving Operations at Genentech in the Corporate Relations division.
+Francisco currently serves as the director of Giving & Advocacy Operations at Genentech in the External Affairs division.
 Prior to that, Francisco spent six years at BNP Paribas as vice president of Impact Solutions in the Wealth Management division, leading the sustainable investing and charitable giving line of products for the bank’s U.S. subsidiary.
 His previous roles have included operations, compliance, strategy, relationship management, and business development at various philanthropic consulting firms, foundations, and fiscal sponsors.
 He has also served as associate director of managed organizations at Arabella Advisors, lead for business operations at Amplifier Strategies, and an advisor at Tides.

 Francisco grew up in San Salvador, El Salvador, and has a dual bachelor’s degree in economics and East Asian studies from Harvard University.
 He is also a trained vocalist.
 In addition to his native Spanish, he is fluent in English and Japanese.
 He lives in San Francisco and his hobbies include fitness, singing, and wine tasting.